Singles holidays in March

 Feed your passion for music at the Kirker Music Festival in Tresanton for a seaside break in style, complete with three concerts, or stay in elegant Baden-Baden, where the stylish spa town hosts regular music festivals and events.
 The small group trips are popular with solo travellers, and there’s no single supplement on some dates.
 If listening isn’t enough, there’s always the option to get onto the dance floor with a dance break in the UK from Solos Holidays.
 For singles only, some dates include dance lessons or other activities, and as everyone’s travelling alone you’ll be sure to find a dance partner.

 Skyros runs personal development holidays with a friendly house-party atmosphere.
 You can also take a short break in Marrakech in March when the weather is perfect.
 You’ll stay in a historic riad with pool in the heart of the medina.
+Or head to Andalucia for one of the courses at Cortijo Romero, where you could be working on your creative writing or singing, or learning stress reduction and mindfulness techniques.

 With great conditions in the Alps, this month is ideal for single travellers learning to ski.
 I recommend this week in Les Deux Alpes from Friendship Travel, with equipment hire, expert tuition and a guarantee that everyone will be in the same boat.
 If you’re an experienced skier and want to be alone on the slopes, Inghams has a collection of ski holidays for solos with no single supplement in some of the best resorts in the Alps including Kitzbuhel and Lech in Austria, Meribel and Morzine in France and Cervinia in Italy.

-Closer to home you could take a course at the Lucknam Park Cookery School set in a splendid country house hotel near Bath.
+Or boots your skills in the kitchen instead, with a course at the Lucknam Park Cookery School set in a splendid country house hotel near Bath.

 Golfers can find some great singles golf holidays with no single supplements and a choice of locations including Hawkstone Park in Shropshire and Puckrup Hall in the Cotswolds.
 If you want guaranteed sunshine try a golfing week at Le Meridien Penina or CampoReal in the Algarve.